 The definitions of Dwelling Units (DUs) in the MEPS Household Survey are generally consistent with the definitions employed for the National Health Interview Survey (NHIS).
-The Dwelling Unit ID (DUID) is a seven-digit random ID number assigned after the case was sampled for MEPS.
+The Dwelling Unit ID (DUID) is a seven-digit ID number consisting of a 2-digit panel number followed by a five-digit random number assigned after the case was sampled for MEPS.
 A three-digit person number (PID) uniquely identifies each person within the DU.
-The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
+The variable DUPERSID is the combination of the variables DUID and PID.
 As part of the new CAPI design, the lengths of the ID variables have changed in the file.
 The additional 2 bytes in the IDs resulted from adding a 2-digit panel number to the beginning of all the IDs.
-Analysts wishing to pool data years 2017 and 2018 should add panel numbers to the beginning of Panel 22 Year 2017 ID variables or remove the 2-digit panel number at the beginning of Panel 22 Year 2018 ID variables to ensure they identify the same person.

 PANEL is a constructed variable used to specify the panel number for the person.
-PANEL will indicate either Panel 22 or Panel 23 for each person on the file.
-Panel 22 is the panel that started in 2017, and Panel 23 is the panel that started in 2018.
+PANEL will indicate either Panel 23 or Panel 24 for each person on the file.
+Panel 23 is the panel that started in 2018, and Panel 24 is the panel that started in 2019.
 Beginning in 2018, the panel number is included as the first two digits of the DUID and DUPERSID.

 A Reporting Unit (RU) is a person or group of persons in the sampled DU who are related by blood, marriage, adoption, or other family association.
 Each RU was interviewed as a single entity for MEPS.
 Thus, the RU serves chiefly as a family-based "survey" operations unit rather than an analytic unit.
 Members of each RU within the DU are identified in the pertinent three rounds by the round-specific variables RULETR31, RULETR42, and RULETR53.
-End-of-year status (as of December 31, 2018 or the last round they were in the survey) is indicated by the RULETR18 variable.
+End-of-year status (as of December 31, 2019 or the last round they were in the survey) is indicated by the RULETR19 variable.
 Regardless of the legal status of their association, two persons living together as a "family" unit were treated as a single RU if they chose to be so identified.